LukePappa/Ourism/p.md

 What exists is the direct and immediate reality of Divine Love.
-Our perception of this reality is distorted by the misery that arises within us in response to external events, the actions of others, and our own shortcomings.
-Our purpose is to attune ourselves to God by relinquishing this misery when it arises.
+Our perception of this reality is distorted by the misery that arises within us because of egotistical desire.
+Our purpose is to attune ourselves to God by loving one another selflessly.